reirby/LandCoverDownloader/README.md

 # LandCoverDownloader
 A script to download NLCD 2021 land cover data for the contiguous US (https://www.mrlc.gov/data/nlcd-2021-land-cover-conus) using the extent of the provided shp file.
 The parameters are:
--a path to the target shape file
--target spatial resolution in degrees (epsg:4326) [optional]
+  a path to the target shape file target spatial resolution in degrees (epsg:4326) [optional]

 The output is a TIF file in epsg:4326.